CCBC presents Milan 1880

 Creatives, expressive communicators, deep thinkers and performers will find a home in the School of Arts and Communication.

 You'll discover how to think critically and analytically about broad global, social and economic issues in any of the programs within the School of Arts and Communication.
-You will refine your skills and talents in art, dance, philosophy, American Sign Language, digital media, music, theatre and more.
+You can refine your skills and talents in art, dance, philosophy, American Sign Language, digital media, music or theatre and beyond.

 Our community of creative professionals, educators and students learn and work both collaboratively and individually on passion projects that can lead to a certificate or degree.
 Course offerings and programs deliver flexible, high-quality instruction that inspires personal growth and the ability to have a positive impact on the world.